Contact2Grasp: 3D Grasp Synthesis via Hand-Object Contact Constraint: Method

-\textbf{Contact Loss} The goal of training the model is optimizing $\theta_e, \theta_d$ to reconstruct the contact map well.
+\textbf{Contact Loss} The goal of training the model is to optimize $\theta_e, \theta_d$ in order to reconstruct the contact map well.
 We simplify the goal as a binary classification task.
-Thus, we adopt the binary cross-entropy loss for the model over all the points, name as $L_{c1}$.
+Thus, we adopt the binary cross-entropy loss for the model over all the points, named as $L_{c1}$.
 However, some samples have small contact regions and it is hard for the model to learn those samples well by simply adopting the BCE loss.
-To address this problem, we additionally introduce the dice loss~\citep{milletari2016v} to train the model.
-It can assist the model in paying attention to small target region.
+To address this problem, we additionally introduce the dice loss~\cite{milletari2016v} to train the model.
+It can assist the model in paying attention to small target regions.
 In our work, we adopt the dice loss for the same purpose and name as $L_{c2}$. the formulation of the two loss is defined as:

 where $\hat{y_i}$ and ${y_i}$ represent the predicted contact and ground truth of a point $i$, respectively.